-Registration in the Half Saddlebred Registry requires ONE PARENT (sire or dam) be a purebred American Saddlebred duly registered with the American Saddlebred Registry.
+Registration in the Half Saddlebred Registry requires ONE PARENT (sire or dam) be a purebred American Saddlebred duly registered with the ASHBA.
 A full-blooded American Saddlebred cannot be accepted for registration as a Half Saddlebred.
-The purebred American Saddlebred Certificate of Registration must be in complete order with ASR before any offspring will be considered eligible.
+The purebred American Saddlebred Certificate of Registration must be in complete order with ASHBA before any offspring will be considered eligible.

 In addition, the following must be submitted to the Half Saddlebred Registry of America:

 - A Half Saddlebred application for registration must be completed and signed by the appropriate owner(s).

 - The recorded owner of the horse's sire must complete and sign the breeder's certificate.